 True Omni is a cloud-based interactive omnichannel app platform that connects mobile, interactive kiosk, and digital signage to provide contactless, engaging, and revenue-extending guest solutions.

 The future of self-service automation in hotels

-While personalized, employee-delivered service will always be an essential part of the hotel experience for guests, the self-service trend is only just beginning in hotels.
+While personalized, human service will always be an essential part of the hotel experience for guests, self-service is just beginning in hotels.
 As more solutions become available and more travelers discover the ease and speed of self-service, they will expect more options throughout the traveler’s journey.
 Now is the time to explore how your property can grow and thrive in the self-serve economy to improve the guest experience and drive more revenue through add-ons and room upgrades.